Yannis Makriyannis: Reign of King Otto

-Makriyannis stopped working on his memoirs in 1850, so information about the rest of his life, including his trial, comes from other sources.
+Makriyiannis stopped working on his memoirs in 1850, so information about the rest of his life, including his trial, comes from other sources.
 He was always outspoken about his views, and as a result he stirred negative reactions among his opponents.
 He opposed what he perceived as a continued degradation of the veterans of the War of Independence, and had repeatedly been considered suspect of plotting against King Otho.
 Furthermore, the King never quite forgave him for his part in the 3 September movement.
-When summoned to the palace and asked to denounce all the conspirators of 1843, Makriyannis refused, saying "I am not a slave".
+When summoned to the palace and asked to denounce all the conspirators of 1843, Makriyiannis refused, saying "I am not a slave".
 Eventually, in 1852, he was accused of planning to "overthrow the establishments and assassinate the King".
 On 13 April 1852 he was placed under house arrest, heavily guarded and with an officer posted in the room next to his own.
 On 16 March 1853 he was sentenced to death, in what has been called a "pre-fabricated trial".
 According to Vidal-Naquet, the prosecution brought up false testimonies and false evidence.
-Furthermore, the president of the tribunal, Kitsos Tzavelas, was a personal enemy of Makriyannis.
+Furthermore, the president of the tribunal, Kitsos Tzavelas, was a personal enemy of Makriyiannis.
 Five out of the six judges voted for the death sentence, and requested the King to extend royal clemency.
 His sentence was commuted to life imprisonment by the King, but he only spent 18 months in prison.
 King Otho reduced the sentence first to twenty, and later to ten years.
 He was finally pardoned and released on 2 September 1854, thanks to the Crimean War.
 The blockade of Peiraeus by the French and British fleets also led to the imposition of Kallergis as Minister of War, despite his previous attempts at overthrowing the King.
-Thus, Kallergis used his newly acquired influence to have Makriyannis released.
-Makriyannis suffered greatly in prison, and after his release suffered from hallucinations.
+Thus, Kallergis used his newly acquired influence to have Makriyiannis released.
+Makriyiannis suffered greatly in prison, and after his release suffered from hallucinations.
 His condition did not improve with the death of one of his younger sons in the cholera epidemic that struck Athens.

-On 10 October 1862 a revolution broke out, which led to the eviction of King Otho I from the country.
-Makriyannis's son, the future general Othon Makriyannis, reportedly presented his father with the King's golden crown.
-Makriyannis was restored to the ranks he had been stripped of as a result of his trial, and was re-elected as a representative of Athens to the new National (Constitutional) Assembly of 1864.
+On 10 October 1862 a revolution broke out, which led to the eviction of King Otto from the country.
+Makriyiannis's son, the future general Othon Makriyiannis, reportedly presented his father with the King's golden crown.
+Makriyiannis was restored to the ranks he had been stripped of as a result of his trial, and was re-elected as a representative of Athens to the new National (Constitutional) Assembly of 1864.
 He was promoted to the rank of general on 20 April 1864, and died on 27 April.